carbon-language/carbon-lang/clang/docs/SanitizerSpecialCaseList.rst

     fun:*BadFunction*
     # Specific sanitizer tools may introduce categories.
     src:/special/path/*=special_sources
-    # Sections can be used to limit blacklist entries to specific sanitizers
+    # Sections can be used to limit ignorelist entries to specific sanitizers
     [address]
     fun:*BadASanFunc*
     # Section names are regular expressions